OfficeDev/O365-ASPNETMVC-Start/README.md

 	- (Mail) - Send mail as a user and Read and write access to users' mail
 	- (Files) - Edit or delete users' files.
 	- (Users and Groups) – Enable sign-on and read users’ profiles
-   6. Choose the App Properties link in the Services Manager window.
+   6. Choose the **App Properties** link in the Services Manager window.
 Make this app available to a Single Organization.
-   7. After clicking OK in the Services Manager window, assemblies for connecting to Office 365 REST APIs will be added to your project.
+   7. After selecting **OK** in the Services Manager window, assemblies for connecting to Office 365 REST APIs will be added to your project.
    8. Build the solution.

 ### Get your Office 365 tenant ID from Microsoft Azure ###